qsimeng/qsimeng.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I will be joining the Mathematics and Computer Science Department at Swansea University, UK, as a Lecturer (Assistant Professor).
+I will be joining [Swansea University](https://www.swansea.ac.uk/), UK, as a Lecturer!